Thanks for your response.

 Thank you for sharing the exact output.
 This clarifies the root issue:

 This happens because the storage location for the U-Boot environment is set at compile time, and it is currently still configured to use MMC Device 0.
-Changing the current device in the U-Boot shell (with mmc dev 2
+Changing the current device in the U-Boot shell (with mmc dev 2) does not affect where saveenv writes the environment!

 What Can You Do?